 New York's city center is called Midtown, the site of the most famous skyscrapers in the world and a multitude of must-see destinations.
 Midtown East, which starts on Fifth Avenue and continues to the East River, extends from East 34th Street to 59th Street.
 Mix and mingle with the white-collar workers teeming through Grand Central at rush hour, drink in the Deco masterpiece of the Chrysler Building, and shop the stores on Fifth Avenue for an unforgettable New York experience.

-What to Do in Times Square, Theatre District & Rockefeller Center
+The Best Things to Do in Times Square, the Theater District & Rockefeller Center

 What to Do in Chinatown NYC